 The source is on GitHub:

-I am running the following hardware, in its current incarnation:
+I was running the following hardware:

 Also a Dell touchscreen monitor, a tripod monitor mount, and a clamp to stick the Kinect on top of the monitor.